US STOCKS-Futures flat, but crude oil sharply lower

 NEW YORK, Feb 19 (Reuters) - U.S. stock index futures were little changed on Thursday as investors looked ahead to data on the labor market and continued to digest recent comments by Federal Reserve officials.

-Priceline Group Inc jumped 6 percent to $1,190.80 in premarket trading after the online travel agency reported its quarterly results.
-It also forecast a revenue increase between 4 percent and 11 percent for the first quarter.

-In Europe, the German finance ministry rejected a new proposal from Athens for an extension of its bailout program, saying it fell short of the conditions set out by the country’s euro zone partners.

-On Wednesday, a Greek government spokesperson said the country aimed to conclude a deal with its euro zone partners “soon.”
+* In Europe, Greece aims to conclude a deal with its euro zone partners “soon,” a government spokesman said on Thursday.
 U.S.-listed shares of the National Bank of Greece rose 7.9 percent to $1.63 before the bell.